deepanshululla/JinjaClone/Readme.md

 docker run deepanshululla/jinja_clone

 ```
-The above command assumes the directory is ./test_files/basics.

-To use this in your custom project, you need to have exactlu
+To use this in your custom project, you need to have exactly
-one json(namespace params) and temlate file.
+one json(namespace params) and template file.

 ```bash
 echo MY_DIR_LOCATION="my location for files"